 SELTs are an important source of information to inform individual teaching practice, decisions about teaching duties, and course and program curriculum design.
 They enable the University to assess how effectively its learning environments and teaching practices facilitate student engagement and learning outcomes.
 Under the current SELT Policy (http://www.adelaide.edu.au/policies/101/) course SELTs are mandated and must be conducted at the conclusion of each term/semester/trimester for every course offering.
 Feedback on issues raised through course SELT surveys is made available to enrolled students through various resources (e.g. MyUni).
 In addition aggregated course SELT data is available.The course is designed as a review of the important emerging issues for environmental management in South Australia, Australia and the globe.
 It aims to guide students’ critical interests in particular topics or areas of study.
 For that reason, there is significant opportunity for students to investigate particular issues relevant to environmental management that interest them.

-SELTS results from previous years suggest that some students find this independence to be one of the more challenging aspects of the course.
+SELTS results from previous years suggest that students have found the course to be an excellent introduction to Environmental Management, with 100% overall satisfaction with the course in 2015.
+That said, some students find the independent learning to be one of the more challenging aspects of the course.
 The workshops are designed to guide you through the development of your debate and your essay.
 Another key to getting the most out of the subject is to use the workshops to raise particular issues with your lecturer and peers.

 SELTS results and student feedback suggests that some students prefer two smaller exams throughout the semester rathern than one large one at the end.
 For that reason, there are two smaller exams to test student knowledge of course content during the semester.